helidon-io/helidon/docs/mp/threading.md

     queue-capacity: 10
 ```

-For more information see the Javadoc for [io.helidon.common.configurable.ThreadPoolSupplier](/apidocs/io.helidon.common.configurable/io/helidon/common/configurable/ThreadPoolSupplier.html).
+For more information see the Javadoc for [io.helidon.common.configurable.ThreadPoolSupplier][io-helidon-common-configurable-threadpoolsupplier].
 For virtual threads, only the thread name prefix can be overridden as follows:

 ```yaml
 execute-on: